peterhinch/micropython-iot/README.md

 is launched using `create_task` it is essential to check status otherwise during an outage unlimited numbers of coroutines will be created.

-The client buffers incoming message.
-To avoid uncontrolled queue growth applications should have a single coroutine which spends most of its time awaiting incoming data.
+The client buffers up to 20 incoming messages.
+To avoid excessive queue growth applications should have a single coroutine which spends most of its time awaiting incoming data.